noorelbahr/lumen-redis/README.md

 // Add delay time to the job for 60 seconds, to see that our job is running and exist in redis-cli
 $this->dispatch($job->delay(60));
 ```
+-- Notes --

+Please login as `Admin` and create 1 news, then remember we will use the created news `ID` to post a comment later.

+--

 Before hitting the comment creation API, `Make sure Redis Server is already installed` and run command below in the project root directory to listen our queue job :
 ```